-- (a) Credit.
-A taxpayer that provides worker training for nine or more of its eligible employees during the taxable year is allowed a credit equal to fifty percent (50%) of its eligible expenditures for the training.
-For positions located in a tier one distress area, the credit may not exceed one thousand dollars (\$1,000) per employee trained during the taxable year.
-For other positions, the credit may not exceed five hundred dollars (\$500.00) per employee trained during the taxable year.
-A position is located in an area if more than fifty percent (50%) of the employee's duties are performed in the area or the employee is a resident of the area.
-If an employee resides in an area in this State and more than fifty percent (50%) of the employee's duties are performed in a different area in this State, the position is located in the area with the lower-numbered distress tier. - (b) Eligibility.
-The eligibility of a taxpayer's expenditures and employees is determined as provided in G.S.
-105-129.4." - Sec.
-4. G.S.
-105-151.17 is recodified as G.S.
-105-129.8.
-G.S.
-105-129.8, as rewritten by this act, incorporates both G.S.
-105-130.40 and G.S.
-105-151.17. - Sec.
-5. G.S.
-143B-437A reads as rewritten:
+1 eligible employees during the taxable year is allowed a credit equal to fifty percent (50%) 2 3 of its eligible expenditures for the training.
+For positions located in a distress tier one 4 area, the credit may not exceed one thousand dollars (\$1,000) per employee trained 5 during the taxable year.
+For other positions, the credit may not exceed five hundred 6 dollars (\$500.00) per employee trained during the taxable year.
+A position is located in 7 an area if more than fifty percent (50%) of the employee's duties are performed in the 8

+42 43 area.
+Eligibility. - The eligibility of a taxpayer's expenditures and employees is (b) determined as provided in G.S.
+105-129.4."